Writings of Some General Interest, Not Readily Available Elsewhere. To receive a printable copy of an article, please email gvglass @ gmail.com.

 invested, representing a productivity advantage of 41% for charters;

-· Percentage differences in cost effectiveness for charters compared to that for TPS in
+· Percentage differences in cost effectiveness for charters compared to

 terms of NAEP math score points per $1000 invested ranges from 7 percent